 One thing that the game doesn’t do all that well (besides the lacking tutorial) is letting you know when things are running smoothly.
 While there are ample pop-ups, icons, and warnings if things are broken, such as factories or farms not getting the required resources or if roads are not properly connected, but it took some time to figure out if I was profitable.
 The game prioritizes monthly budgets, so if you are playing the game at the highest speed, you’ll notice your money continually fluctuating, as it resets each month.
 I was initially confused as to why the numbers would drop from six-figure profit to negatives in a moment’s notice (the cost to keep the lights on and your delivery trucks functioning) every month.
 Many of the advanced features the game offers isn't explained, so it will take a few games before you feel entirely comfortable.
 This seems to be a running theme with the game, and you can find links to user created videos and the game's Discord directly in-game to assist you.

 Rise of Industry is such a delight and a much deeper experience than I was expecting.
 Almost every aspect of your budding empire can be maintained and tweaked to your personal preference, although you’ll have to give the customers what they want.
 Competition is fierce, and not only is the AI cutthroat, but you’ll have to properly build a transportation network to ensure traffic doesn’t slow down your profit margin.
 On top of that, pollution becomes a concern, and when you throw the random events and auctions into the mix, there is so much that you have to track to keep your business flourishing.
 While I may have built my empire on wool, nothing came between me and my desire to become the ultimate supplier of potato chips and berry pies.
-The game launched with Steam Workshop support, ensuring the game has a bright future due to the endless possibilities.Note: Rise of Industry was reviewed based on a digital PC copy of the game, provided by the publisher.
+The game launched with Steam Workshop support, ensuring the game has a bright future due to the endless possibilities.Note: Rise of Industry was reviewed on PC.
+A digital copy of the game provided by the publisher.